c64cryptoboy/ChiptuneSAK/docs/introduction.rst

 *  Convert a song written for a DOS game into a C64 SID and print sheet music.

-*  Convert a song written using GoatTracker to MIDI.
+*  Convert a C64 SID to MIDI and print it as sheet music.

 *  Convert classical music (e.g. Bach) to C64 SIDs.